5 Juveniles Killed In Fiery Crash In Hudson Valley

 Five juveniles were killed in a fiery, single-vehicle crash in Westchester County.

-It happened just before 12:30 a.m.
+It happened around 12:20 a.m.
 Sunday, March 19 on the northbound Hutchinson River Parkway in Scarsdale, according to authorities.

-The five, all from Connecticut and ranging in age from 8 to 17, were in a Nissan Rogue that went off the parkway near the Mamaroneck Road exit, struck a tree, and caught fire, according to Westchester County Police.
+The five, all from Connecticut and ranging in age from 8 to 17, were in a Nissan Rogue that went off the parkway near the Mamaroneck Road exit, struck a tree, and caught fire, Westchester County Police said.

 One other person in the vehicle, a 9-year-old boy who was the lone survivor, was rushed to Westchester Medical Center in Valhalla with non-life-threatening injuries, police said.